purs3lab/ee469/assignments.md

 The labs used in this course are largely based on the materials originally developed for [MIT 6.828: Operating System Engineering](https://pdos.csail.mit.edu/6.828/2014/index.html) and edited by [OSU CS 444/544](https://os2.unexploitable.systems/index.html).

+**The labs are done in pairs.
+Please make sure that you enroll along with your partner in a group on Brightspace.**